mtolk/one-liner/README.md

 don't know the length of text that is supposed to fit in specific locations in your template.

 ## Example
-In the current version(0.1.0) one-liner contains 1 function: fit-to-width that can used as follows:
+The current version(0.1.0) one-liner contains 1 function: fit-to-width that can used as follows:

 ```typst
 #import "@preview/one-liner:0.1.0": fit-to-width